Services

 • Any organization that needs to prove where its data does — and doesn't — go

-He invented the methodology.
-He holds the patents.
+Bill Alderson invented the methodology and holds the patents.
 He has four decades of packet-level expertise — Pentagon, military, stock exchanges, Fortune 100.
-No one else offers this service because no one else has the combination of the patented approach and the diagnostic depth to execute it.
+Around that core, Security Institute maintains a portfolio of specialist consultants who extend that capability across engagements of any scale.
+No other consultancy offers this combination of the patented approach, the diagnostic depth, and the team to execute it.

 Vint Cerf — the father of the internet — called the approach "clever."